 K-8th Grade Academic Policies

-The purpose of Tower Grove Christian Academy is to provide a sound academic education, integrating Biblical truths with the subject taught.
+The purpose of Tower Grove Christian Academy is to provide a sound academic education, integrating Biblical truths with the subjects taught.
 The academic requirements for each grade level are developed to meet the course of study prescribed by the Missouri State Department of Education, with emphasis on a high standard of achievement.
-Regular school tests are used in addition to the Terra Nova Tests.
+Formative and summative testing is used in addition to standardized testing.

-Homework is an assigned school activity that is completed out of class.
+Homework is an assigned school activity that is completed outside of class.
 Parents who want to pick up homework for absent students must call the office and leave a message by 10 a.m. of the day the student is absent.
-Parents may pick up homework assignments from the table near the Business Office at the end of the school day.
+Parents may pick up homework assignments on the table near the Business Office between 3:00pm and 6:00pm.

 Academic or conduct reports are emailed home to all parents.
 These reports are emailed home at mid-quarter and at other times deemed necessary by the teacher for informing the parents of their child’s progress.
 Parents may access students’ grades through www.sycamoreeducation.com.
 Passwords may be obtained by contacting the school office.
 Parents may access students’ grades through www.sycamoreeducation.com.
 Passwords may be obtained by contacting School Office.

 Report Cards and Conferences

 Report cards are issued quarterly.
 The first and third quarter report cards are given to the parents at the parent/teacher conferences.
 Second quarter report cards are given to the students at school to take home at the beginning of the next quarter.
 All report cards for fourth quarter are mailed home with standardized test results.
 All accounts must be current in order to receive the report card.